slawekmikula/scripts-osm2city/README.md

 directory structure
 -------------------

-* read the documentation for osm2city on: http://osm2city.readthedocs.io
+* read the documentation for osm2city on: http://osm2city.readthedocs.io.
+Especially look for pre-requisites at https://osm2city.readthedocs.io/en/latest/installation.html#pre-requisites for current needed libraries
+* if anything in doubt search/read above documentaion.
+It is always up-to-date.
 * directory structure should be the same as in this documentation in: http://osm2city.readthedocs.io/en/latest/preparation.html#creating-a-directory-structure
 * additionaly in development directory you should download and extract osmosis (lastest stable)
 * remeber to have terragear data on your disk for selected area !
-Downloat it here: http://www.flightgear.org/download/scenery/
+Download it here: http://www.flightgear.org/download/scenery/
 * I prefer to create python virtualenv specifically for this task and this should be in the same directory
 * my directory structure looks like: